What do Electrical Engineers Do?

 An electrical engineer is someone who designs and develops new electrical equipment, solves problems and tests equipment.
 They work with all kinds of electronic devices, from the smallest pocket devices to large supercomputers.

+Graduates with electrical engineering degrees can choose from careers in a wide range of engineering industries.
 Electrical engineers usually work in a lab, an office, a mine or in industrial plants.
-An electrical engineer usually can pursue a technical career in any industry.
+An electrical engineer attends different electrical training courses and can pursue a technical career in any industry.
 They usually supervise computer programmers, electricians, scientists and other engineers.
 A typical work week is composed of 40 hours although there might be some overtime to meet deadlines.

 An electrical engineer also spends a lot of time doing project management, such as meeting with clients, determining budgets and preparing project schedules.
 Engineering projects usually require written documentation, so strong writing and communication skills are important.

 How much do electrical engineers make?

 Electrical engineers earn an average annual salary of $103,390 in the United States, according to the US Bureau of Labor Statistics.
 This amount can vary according to your location, education, and experience.
 The highest-paid workers are in research and development, followed by those who manufacture semiconductors and other electronic components.